-Given the potentially over-broad scope of “valuable consideration," the key factor to determine if a transaction is a sale under the CCPA will likely be whether it falls within one of the four exceptions to the definition of “sale.”
-Those are: transfers directed by consumer; 2) use of data to alert third parties of opt-outs; 3) disclosure of data to “service provider"; and 4) transfers of data in transactions where the acquirer assumes control of the business.
+Given the potentially overbroad scope of “valuable consideration,” the key factor to determine if a transaction is a sale under the CCPA will likely be whether it falls within one of the four exceptions to the definition of “sale.”
+Those are: (1.) transfers directed by the consumer; (2.) use of data to alert third parties of opt-outs; (3.) disclosure of data to “service provider"; and (4.) transfers of data in transactions where the acquirer assumes control of the business.

 Some circumstances in which a “sale” does not occur.

-- Under the code, a sale does not occur where data is disclosed to a “service provider."
-Several requirements need to be met for this exception to apply: (1) the transfer must be necessary to perform a tasks that has a “business purpose”; (2) the transfer must take place “pursuant to a written contract” that prohibits the service provider from “selling, retaining, using, or disclosing the personal information”; (3) the business has provided compliant notice to consumers of the fact that it intends to share with service providers (4) the service provider does not further "collect, sell, or use" the personal information of the consumer except as necessary to perform the “business purpose."
-It is important to note that, because CCPA defines “service provider” to exclude nonprofits, sharing consumer personal information with public interest research organizations can be considered a sale, subject to consumer opt-out under CCPA, even if all of the above conditions are met, provided that there is any exchange of consideration (for example, an acknowledgement of sponsorship of a research project).
+- Under the code, a sale does not occur where data is disclosed to a “service provider.”
+Several requirements need to be met for this exception to apply: (1.) the transfer must be necessary to perform a task that has a “business purpose”; (2.) the transfer must take place “pursuant to a written contract” that prohibits the service provider from “selling, retaining, using, or disclosing the personal information”; (3.) the business has provided compliant notice to consumers of the fact that it intends to share with service providers; and (4.) the service provider does not further “collect, sell, or use” the personal information of the consumer except as necessary to perform the “business purpose.”
+It is important to note that, because the CCPA defines “service provider” to exclude nonprofits, sharing consumer personal information with public interest research organizations can be considered a sale, subject to consumer opt-out under the CCPA, even if all of the above conditions are met, provided that there is an exchange of consideration (for example, an acknowledgment of sponsorship of a research project).

 photo credit: Makaristos from Wikimedia Commons